Save dialog's folder drop-down menu crashes kepler in OS X 10.8 w/ 64-bit java 1.6.0_37-b06-434-11M3909

 I'm sure I've used the directory chooser drop-down in the Save dialog without getting a jvm crash in 10.8 before, so I suspect the cause is the above change in combination w/ the recent 10.8 java update to 1.6.0_37.

-#3 Updated by Christopher Brooks almost 7 years ago
+#3 Updated by Christopher Brooks about 7 years ago

 If non-JNI Java code crashes the JVM, then it is typically a bug in the JVM, not the Java code.
 I suggest searching for